How to Watch Max on iPhone/iPad

 Up to 3 Devices

-One major improvement over HBO NOW is that HBO Max allows you to download your favorite shows and movies to tablet and mobile devices.
+Max allows you to download your favorite shows and movies to tablet and mobile devices on the ad-free tiers.
 You will have to refresh content every 30 days.

 The service has also snagged the rights to CW shows like Pretty Little Liars, Batwoman, and Riverdale spinoff Katy Keene.